V4lters/tgBotViaDocker/READMe.md

 Feel free to contribute to this project.
 Fork the repository, make your changes, and create a pull request.

-## License

-MIT License.
-See [LICENSE](LICENSE) for more information.

 ---

-For more details, issues, or questions, please reach out to `github::safroalex`.

 Turn web input into instant Telegram notifications with TeleForm!